laravel-streams/streams/docs/api.md

 ### Global API

-All stream configured data-structures and their respective data is at your will.
+All stream configured data-structures and their respective data is instantly available to you.

 - [API Endpoints](api/endoints)
 - [Entries API](api/streams)